CITY OF SCOTTSDALE

 To have a Spanish or large print version of the pamphlet mailed to you, call 480-312-2412, or write to the Scottsdale City Clerk’s Office at the address below.

-The U.S. Postal Service cannot automatically forward ballots to another address.
-If you will be out of town this summer and would like to receive an early ballot for Scottsdale’s Primary Election, you must register your alternate mailing address with Maricopa County Elections.
+The U.S. Postal Service cannot automatically forward a ballot to another address.
+If you will be out of town and would like to receive an early ballot for the General Election, you must register your alternate mailing address with Maricopa County Elections.
 Your written request must include the following:

 Date of birth